viam-devrel/viamcodelabs/site/viamguides/src/fingerprint/fingerprint.md

    ```json
    { "store_model": 1 }
    ```
 1. **Repeat**: Repeat these steps with any other fingerprints you'd like to enroll, using a different numbered slot for each model.
 You can even enroll the same finger multiple times to improve the reliability of resulting in a positive match.
+The Adafruit R503 fingerprint sensor supports up to 200 fingerprint slots for storing templates, with slots indexed from `0` to `199`.

    > aside negative
    > **Troubleshooting**: If your sensor isn't responding to your finger placement: